 Unfortunately, thanks to student loans, most adults leave college with a negative net worth.
 Start keeping an eye on this as early as possible and always be working to increase your net worth.

-Prior to my divorce and starting over financially, I rarely check in on my finances.
+Prior to my divorce and starting over financially, I rarely checked in on my finances.
 I had never had a month where I didn’t enough to pay the bills, and I just assumed that would always be the case.

 Then, once I was on my own financially and starting from scratch, I really wasn’t in the habit of checking my finances regularly and wasn’t really aware of what my own financial habits were.

-It was definitely an eye-opening experience to realize how much money I was spending every month without realizing it!
+It was definitely an eye-opening experience to realize how much money I was spending every month without realizing it.

-Since then I’ve made it a habit to check my finances very regularly.
+Since then, I’ve made it a habit to check my finances very regularly.
 I open my budget app at least once every single day.
 I’m always aware of where my money is going.